Vaisali (film): Reception

+The film was commercial success, completing a 145-day run in theatres.
+In a trade analysis by written by Sreedhar Pillai and published in India Today on December 31, 1988, he wrote that Vaishali had "broken several box office records".
+He also expressed his concern over employing actors from Bombay, writing, "Even here the lead actors - Sanjay and Swoparnika - were brought in from Bombay, showing the dearth of talent in the state."
+He wrote that the film collected over ₹1 crore from the Kerala box office.

+Sreedhar Pillai of India Today called the film "refreshing."
+Nikhat Kazmi published review of Vaishali in The Times of India writing, "Creativity of high order and excellent teamwork make Vaishali in Malayalam a rare film with an engrossing story and a universal appeal.
+A critic from Chandrika wrote, "As far as films based on the Mahabharata are concerned, Vaishali is a breath of fresh air."
+They singled out Madhu Ambrat for praise writing that his "beautiful" cinematography "deserves an applause".

-The film was commercial success.
-The film collected over ₹1 crore from box office.
-On January 1990, Angela Joseph of Screen wrote, " Vasudevan Nair's narration of the episode brings it startlingly into focus as a topical event complete with the intrigues, manipulations and trickery one associates with statecraft Vasudevan Nair's dialogue is full of present day punches and relevant connotations, the telling social comments, the offers through many of the characters in the film reveal the masterly touches of Malayalam cinema's most highly priced scriptwriter."
-Further writing, "The technical qualities of the film are equally of a high caliber to bring to the screen this universal theme producer Ramachandran and the director Bharathan assembled what they claim is a 'national' cast."
+Writing for Screen India, a critic wrote, "M. T. Vasudevan Nair's narration of the episode brings it startlingly into focus as a topical event complete with the intrigues, manipulations and trickery one associates with statecraft Nair's dialogue is full of present-day punches and relevant connotations, the telling social comments, the offers through many of the characters in the film reveal the masterly touches of Malayalam cinema's most highly priced scriptwriter."
+They also praise the technical aspects of the film, writing, "The technical qualities of the film are equally of a high caliber to bring to the screen this universal theme producer Ramachandran and the director Bharathan assembled what they claim is a 'national' cast."